Table of Contents

 Hair loss in prairie dogs is not uncommon.
 In fact, it is one of a number of ailments that these animals can suffer, particularly in captivity.
 But why do prairie dogs lose their hair?
 What causes this hair loss, and when it occurs, is there anything that can be done about it?

-Prairie dogsOpens in a new tab. in captivity often suffer with disease that is caused by their diet.
+Prairie dogs in captivity often suffer with disease that is caused by their diet.
 These animals should be fed a diet that is as close as possible to that found in their natural habitat.
 In the wild they eat plants, grasses, and leaves, but trying to replicate this exactly can be difficult.
 As a result, many captive prairie dogs are fed foods that are just not suitable for them.
 Ultimately, this can cause them to become overweight, or even obese.
 As you have probably surmised by now, this often leads to a range of diseases and disorders that can affect the general health and wellbeing of these creatures.

 What Causes Hair Loss in Prairie Dogs?